beeware/voc/docs/intro/getting-started.rst

 development and testing.
 We will assume that you have a working Python 3, JDK, Apache ANT installation and use virtualenv.

+The default version apt-get provides on Ubuntu 16.04 is 3.5+ but VOC won't build on Python3.5+.
+Hence, a separate Python 3.4+ installation would be required.

 Checking Dependencies
 ---------------------